R4yGM/SpaceXTelemetry-Api/README.md

 </p>

 # Documentation
-this is the documentation of spacexdb-api to retrieve telemetries and calculations to launches
+this is the documentation of spacexdb-api to retrieve telemetries and calculations to launches\
+**not all the launches have the same data** this is because they couldn't be calculate or they weren't calculated yet
 # Telemetries
 This is the section related to the telemetry and predictions data
 ## Query for telemetries